Working Families Party Starts Small, but Thinks Big

 In taking a hyperlocal view of politics, the party, which considers itself to be the progressive wing of the Democratic Party, is trying to lay the groundwork for bigger things.
 Party officials are focusing on small local races in the hopes of grooming politicians for more high-profile offices, like state legislator or a seat in Congress, while at the same time pushing the Democratic Party to the left.

 They might take inspiration from the recent house of delegates election in Virginia where a Democratic candidate, Shelly Simonds, gained headlines when she appeared to have won in a recount by a single vote; ultimately, a court declared the race a tie, which will have to be decided by drawing lots.
 Simonds’ previous elected position?
 She is a member of a local school board.

-Closer to home, Laura Curran, a Democrat who was elected Nassau County executive in November, in part with support from the Working Families, was a county legislator and before that a school board member.
-In New York City, Mayor Bill de Blasio, who has often worked with the Working Families Party, also started out as a school board member in Brooklyn.
+Closer to home, Laura Curran, a Democrat who was elected Nassau County executive in November, in part with support from the Working Families Party, was a county legislator and before that a school board member.
+In New York City, Mayor Bill de Blasio, who has often worked with the party, also started out as a school board member in Brooklyn.

 “If you want to build a progressive pipeline of candidates you’ve got to give people some steppingstones,” said Bill Lipton, the party’s New York state director.
 “They have to learn how to govern.
 They have to develop a track record.”

 The Working Families Party has gradually increased its presence across the state.
 This year it identified 148 contests as priority races, winning 109 of them.
 Two years earlier, the party prioritized 111 candidates, winning 71 of those races.
 Two years before that, it backed 38 candidates and 25 of them won.